jashgopani/frogger-webgl/README.md

 # :frog: Frogger Game using WebGL - Jash Gopani

 This project is a WebGL implementation of the classic arcade game Frogger.
-It was developed by Jash Gopani as part of a computer graphics course.
+It was developed as part of a CSC 561 - computer graphics course at NCSU.
 The game aims to recreate the familiar Frogger experience in a modern web environment, leveraging WebGL for rendering and user interaction.

 ## Features